Opendigitalradio/ODR-DabMod/README.md

 - ZeroMQ PUB and REP output.
 - Ongoing work about digital predistortion for PA linearisation.
   See dpd/README.md
+- A prototype algorithm for crest factor reduction.

 The src/ directory contains the source code of ODR-DabMod.